bokgyeong/Diagnostics/README.md

 # Supplemental Code for "Diagnostics for Monte Carlo algorithms for models with intractable normalising functions."
 Authors: Bokgyeong Kang, John Hughes, and Murali Haran

-This repository will contain source code and supplemental materials from the manuscript, "Diagnostics for Monte Carlo algorithms for models with intractable normalising functions."
+This repository will contain source code and supplemental materials from the manuscript, "Diagnostics for Monte Carlo algorithms for models with intractable normalizing functions."